Lu1g0/Fresh-Legends/README.md

  - Idle: 0% - Not Started
  - Walk: 25% - Work in Progress
  - Sprint: 100% - Complete!
+ - Sneak: 0% - Not Started
+ - Crawl: 0% - Not Started
+ - Swim: 0% - Not Started
- - Jump: 0% - Work in Progress
+ - Jump: 50% - Work in Progress
  - Landing: 0% - Not Started
  - Death: 0% - Not Started
  - Warrior: 0% - Not Started